femisharomi/notepad/README.md

   - If you're on Windows you will need to build and run the source code to create a Win build of the application.

 ## Pre-commit Hook
-* Copy&paste the pre-commit file (it does not have a file ext) from templates/ to .git/hooks/ to ensure the correct file header is generated for each C/C++ file type committed back to the branch.
+* Copy & paste the pre-commit file (it does not have a file ext) from templates/ to .git/hooks/ to ensure the correct file header is generated for each C/C++ file type committed back to the branch.
 * A hardcoded copy of the header template is also in the templates/ dir for manual use.

 ## Folder Structure